Skip to Content

 Change Your Underwear!

-Seams cause chafing which causes saddle sores, so a pretty effective method for eliminating saddle sores is eliminating seams, including the seams and hems of your undergarments.
-Switching to microfiber performance underwear or just going without.
+Seams cause chafing, and chafing causes saddle sores!
+An effective method for eliminating saddle sores is eliminating seams- including the seams and hems of your undergarments.
+Switching to microfiber performance underwear or just going without can make a big different.

 Use a Seat Alignment Exercise